hicommonwealth/edgeware-node/README.md

 # edgeware

-A new SRML-based Substrate node, ready for hacking.
+A Parity Substrate node implementing our edgeware-related modules.